enki/tragedy/README.md

 Tragedy is a powerful python abstraction-layer for Cassandra.

-It supports Models, Time-Sorted-Indexes, Mirroring, Foreign Key Relationships, and Server-Validation of Models right out of the box.
+Out of the box it supports
+* Models
+* Time-Sorted-Indexes
+* Mirroring
+* Foreign Key Relationships
+* and server validation of models.

 ## Example (twitter-demo)